Security-Onion-Solutions/securityonion-docs/about.rst

 Security Onion
 --------------
 Security Onion is a free and open source Linux distribution for threat hunting, enterprise security monitoring, and log management.
-It includes :ref:`hive`, :ref:`playbook`, :ref:`fleet`, :ref:`cyberchef`, :ref:`elasticsearch`, :ref:`logstash`, :ref:`kibana`, :ref:`suricata`, :ref:`zeek`, :ref:`wazuh`, and many other security tools.
+It includes :ref:`hive`, :ref:`playbook` ``&`` `Sigma <../playbook.html#creating-a-new-play>_`, :ref:`fleet` ``&`` :ref:`osquery`, :ref:`cyberchef`, :ref:`elasticsearch`, :ref:`logstash`, :ref:`kibana`, :ref:`suricata`, :ref:`zeek`, :ref:`wazuh`, and many other security tools.
 Security Onion has been downloaded over 1 million times and is being used by security teams around the world to monitor and defend their enterprises.
 Our easy-to-use Setup wizard allows you to build an army of distributed sensors for your enterprise in minutes!

 .. note::